Hakodate, Hokkaido, Japan

 Students make their own travel arrangements to arrive in Hakodate by a designated date.
 Specific information will be provided by the Hokkaido International Foundation office.

-Cost information is provided by the program and payment is made directly to HIF - click here for further details.
+Cost information is provided by the program and payment is made directly to HIF - click here for further details from HIF, and here for the Cost Sheet Summer 2014.

 In addition, students will be charged a UI Study Abroad administrative fee and mandatory international health insurance coverage on the U bill.